jina-ai/examples/wikipedia-sentences/README.md

 ```sh
 python app.py -t index
 ```
-The relevant Jina code to index data given your flow's YAML definition breaks down to
+The relevant Jina code to index data given your Flow's YAML definition breaks down to
 ```python
 with Flow().load_config('flows/index.yml'):
     f.index_lines(filepath='data/toy-input.txt', read_mode='r', batch_size=16, num_docs=10)
 ```
-The flow will interpret each line in the txt file as one Document.
+The Flow will interpret each line in the txt file as one Document.
 You can limit the number of indexed Documents with the `num_docs` argument.
 If you see the following output, it means your data has been correctly indexed.